Anson Street African Burial Ground: History

-The previously unmarked remains will be the site of a memorial sculpture featuring "a fountain ringed with bronze hands, all modeled from Black residents of similar ages to the 36 people found".
+On December 14, a memorial "fountain ringed with bronze hands, all modeled from Black residents of similar ages to the 36 people found" was dedicated.
+The memorial fountain was designed by Stephen L. Hayes, Jr..

 Efforts to identify the origins of the buried people include DNA research, to identify genetic background, as well as isotope mapping, to pinpoint geographic locations for the birthplaces of persons from this and some other sites, as part of an ambitious project to get more insight into the trans-Atlantic slave trade.